WarlyFarly-Github/fry-engine-github/example_mods/weeks/readme.txt

-Add your custom week here!
+Add your custom weeks here!
 it must contain a folder that's your songs name and a .json file in it.